xieofxie/ToDoBotWithCustomRecognizer/BotDesign.md

 todos
 - for display

+showPage

 # Flow

 The first show should be within mark
-- create a show-select dialog

-support all in show-select/first show in mark
+support all in first show in mark